tliu/helmworkshop/helm.md

 ## find and install a mongo chart in your namespace and then uninstall it

-Add the stable repo
+Add the bitnami repo
-`helm repo add "stable" "https://charts.helm.sh/stable"`
+`helm repo add "bitnami" "https://charts.bitnami.com/bitnami"`

 See what is available in the repo
 `helm search repo mongo`